A header image of ”Social Impact, Breaking down job market bias & barriers to Help 30M job seekers get hired” page

 Learn more

-• In the United States, approximately 70 million people have a criminal record (source: The Sentencing Project), and the unemployment rate of job seekers with a criminal record is approximately five times higher than the US average (source: Prison Policy Initiative).
+• In the United States, approximately 79 million people out of 330 million US population have a criminal record of some sort (source: Prison Policy Initiative, 2024), and the jobless rate of job seekers with a criminal record is approximately five times higher than the U.S. average (source: Prison Policy Initiative, 2022).

 • A U.S. Chamber of Commerce Foundation study from 2016 found that 53% of veterans are unemployed for four months or longer after leaving the military.
 We recognize that veterans who are looking for a new opportunity or transitioning from military service to civilian life may have difficulty matching their skills and experience to the job market.